SAMKE-glitch/my_seact/ToDoApp/README.md

 3.Start the server and enter the valid task inside the input box where you can see “Add a new task “.
 You will see the ouput as below:

+Exercise 2: Delete a completed task from the list.

+Delete task can be handled in many ways.
+Now you will write the code using the filter method that filters out the task to be deleted based on the id, and returns the rest of the tasks.
+Placeholder is added in the App.js file where you need to add the delete to do function. function deleteTodo(id) {
+    let updatedTodos = [...todos].filter((todo) => todo.id !== id);
+    setTodos(updatedTodos);
+  }

+Add a button to delete the task, which will call the method deleteTodo passing the id of the todo item, on click.
+A placeholder has been provided to add the button.
+<button onClick={() => deleteTodo(todo.id)}>Delete</button>

+Start the server, add the task to-do list, and then try to delete it by pressing the delete button.
+The task must be removed from the list.